 The CTH suite of tools includes a streamlined patient survey, action plan, and ability to track patients’ progress and follow up.
 Patients complete the patient survey through either a link in their patient portal prior to their office visit, or on a tablet while in the office.
 The patient and provider or healthcare team member develop a collaborative action plan that prioritizes the patient’s desires for improving their chronic condition.

 CTH was developed and tested by researchers at the University of Colorado Department of Family Medicine and the University of California San Francisco Department of Family and Community Medicine through two NIH grants that spanned 10 years of research.

-CTH was developed by world-renowned experts in diabetes and self-management support at the University of Colorado Department of Family Medicine and the University of San Francisco Department of Family and Community Medicine.
-These two Universities have received over 10 years of funding from the National Institute of Health to develop and test the efficacy of CTH for primary care practice implementation and improving patient outcomes related to diabetes.
+The research teams at the University of Colorado Department of Family Medicine and the University of California San Francisco Department of Family and Community Medicine received two NIH research grants over 10 years to develop and test CTH.

 During our first round of NIH funding, CTH was implemented in 36 primary care practices in Colorado and northern California, enrolling over 1500 patients with diabetes in the study.
 Results from this study found that patients with diabetes who completed a CTH patient survey and action plan had a statistically significant decrease in their hemoglobin A1c trajectory compared with patients with diabetes who did not enroll in CTH.

 The second CTH study was conducted in 12 primary care practices in northern California and the results are pending.
 Please see the CTH Research Results tab for more details about our studies and results.
 The results from these two studies have demonstrated that CTH can be successfully implemented into busy primary care practices and can improve patient outcomes.